aws/aws-cdk/packages/@aws-cdk/aws-cloud9-alpha/README.md

 By default, the owner will be the identity that creates the Environment, which is most likely your CloudFormation Execution Role when the Environment is created using CloudFormation.
 Provider a value for the `owner` property to assign a different owner, either a specific IAM User or the AWS Account Root User.

-`Owner` is a user that owns a Cloud9 environment . `Owner` has their own access permissions, resources.
-And we can specify an `Owner`in an Ec2 environment which could be of two types, 1.
-AccountRoot and 2.
-Iam User.
-It allows AWS to determine who has permissions to manage the environment, either an IAM user or the account root user (but using the account root user is not recommended, see [environment sharing best practices](https://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-best-practices)).
+`Owner` is an IAM entity that owns a Cloud9 environment . `Owner` has their own access permissions, resources.
+And we can specify an `Owner`in an Ec2 environment which could be of three types, 1.
+AccountRoot, 2.
+IAM User or 3.
+IAM Role.
+It allows AWS to determine who has permissions to manage the environment (Note: Using the account root user is not recommended, see [environment sharing best practices](https://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-best-practices)).

 To specify the AWS Account Root User as the environment owner, use `Owner.accountRoot()`